Christopher S. Herrington,

 An advisory committee was convened by Mount Vernon District Supervisor, Daniel G. Storck, that includes members from nearby communities, public safety representatives, faith community and affordable/emergency housing providers, the Mount Vernon Council of Citizens Association, the Mount Vernon Lee Chamber of Commerce, Fort Belvoir and county staff.
 The advisory committee will work with county staff on evaluating potential programs that could be co-located with the permanent, new Penn Daw Fire Station.
 The committee members will act as the liaison between the community, this project, and the supervisor’s office.
 See the Penn Daw Fire Station and Supportive Housing Committee Member List.

-The committee held its kick-off meeting on November 6, 2020 and recently held its sixth meeting on April 2, 2021.
+The committee held its kick-off meeting on November 6, 2020 and recently held its seventh meeting on May 7, 2021.

-The county is also hosting virtual community meetings, with the first one scheduled for April 24, 2021.
+The county is also hosting virtual and in-person community meetings.

 Funding for the Eleanor Kennedy Shelter was approved along with three other county shelters in the 2016 Human Services and Community Development Bond Referendum; however, a suitable location had not been identified at the time.

 The existing Eleanor Kennedy Shelter operates from a 100-year-old converted pump house located on land leased from Fort Belvoir.
 Renovating the shelter would require complete modernization of existing interior and building systems, refurbishment of historic exterior materials, roof replacement, a new natural gas connection, and the addition of stormwater management facilities.